How to Buy a Domain Name Owned by Someone Else

 Before you even start the negotiation process after you’ve found the owner, you want to think about the budget you have in mind.
 Make sure you think about what the owner went through, too.
 If they are actively using the domain to promote their business and have spent their time and money building a website, then you’ll want to make them a fair offer that reflects the domain’s value.

 If you partner with a domain broker they can tell you what the domain is actually worth.
 They’ll conduct a valuation of the domain and can provide you with their estimate of a fair price.
-You can then use that to make a great offer that will simplify the negotiation process and hopefully get you closer to the outcome you desire.
+You can then use that to make a great offer that will simplify the negotiation process and hopefully get you closer to the outcome you desire for your business identity.

 5. Negotiate Without Emotional Attachment